Incorperating Effective Functional Flows into R2R

 Wet Year EFF

-The table below shows monthly flow CFS for a wet year model EFF on the Sacramento River.
+The table below shows monthly flow EFF for a wet year model EFF on the Sacramento River.
 This table was constructed using the Natural Flows database and model survival thresholds.

 month flow_cfs description

-Jan 40000 Utalize remaining water for FP habitat
+Jan 40000 Utilize remaining water for FP habitat

-Feb 40000 Utalize remaining water for FP habitat
+Feb 40000 Utilize remaining water for FP habitat

-Mar 40000 Utalize remaining water for FP habitat
+Mar 40000 Utilize remaining water for FP habitat

-Apr 40000 Utalize remaining water for FP habitat
+Apr 40000 Utilize remaining water for FP habitat

 May 10700 Optimize for migratory survival (10,700 for mig surv ~50%)